COMP2221/example-repository/README.md

 # example-repository
-This is an example repository for lecture 1 of COMP2221
+This is an example repository for COMP2221